ingusjan/mcsrvstat-discord/README.md

   - Configurable duration for how long to keep player history
 - 📊 **Performance Metrics**: Displays server ping time with color indicators
 - 📝 **Message Persistence**: Edits the same status message across bot restarts
+- 🗄️ **MongoDB Database**: Reliable storage of player activity and message data
 - 🛠️ **Easy Configuration**: Simple environment variables to configure the bot
 - 🌐 **Open Source**: Easy to modify and extend for your own needs